mohammadimathstar/ECtHR-Network/README.md

-# Networkx to Neo4j Graph Database Converter
+# Creation of Neo4j Graph Database for ECtHR Citation Network

 This repository contains a Python script that converts a network created using Networkx into a Graph Database in Neo4j using its Python API.